 Make sure you don’t punish your dog.
 They are simply expressing their love for you!
 If your dog offers you interaction without the usual licking, be sure to praise and make a fuss of them to let them know that's what you want.”

 Fantastic advice as usual from Bryony.
 Another option is to occupy your dog with something else.
 In this case, toys are a great bet.
-Next time you see their tongue heading your way, throw them a sustainable chew toy or a hemp rope – endless hours of fun, and some much needed peace and quiet on your behalf.
+Next time you see their tongue heading your way, throw them a sustainable dog toy for – endless hours of fun, and some much needed peace and quiet on your behalf.

 If none of this works, then taking them for a walk is a great way to halt the slobber.
 But if it comes to this, you’ve likely already given in to the lick.
 There’s no shame in that.